By Manny Laris

 These days it seems everyone is an ‘expert’ when it comes to nutrition.
 Are you a real expert or just faking your nutrition knowledge?
-And then, even if you’re up-to-date on the nutrition front, not all personal trainers make it in the online world…. they are just not equipped to be a successful online Nutrition Coach.
+And then, even if you’re up-to-date on the nutrition front, not all personal trainers make it in the online world…. they are just not equipped to become successful at online nutrition coaching.

 So, what will it take to maximise your chances of success in online Nutrition Coaching?

 1. Collect amazing detail at the initial consultation